moeatsy/forgotten-prop-types/README.md

 ```

 ## Usage
-After installation from npm, just import it and call in root of your application,
+After installation, import it and call in root of your application,
 its take two arguments, React instance and optional user options.

 ```js